Skip to main content

 Similar to the frontal test, the moderate overlap frontal crash test is based on simulating a real-world head-on collision.
 However, this is where the similarity between the two crash tests ends.

 The slight difference is that the collisions are not dead center but adjusted slightly to the left or right to simulate real-world scenarios.
-This is why this frontal test is sometimes referred to as a frontal offset test.
+This is why this frontal test is sometimes called a frontal offset test.

-40% of the frontal width of the car is crushed into a barrier to determining the level of damage the car will sustain, as well as the expected extent of injuries to passengers.
+40% of the car’s frontal width is crushed into a barrier to determine the level of damage the car will sustain and the expected extent of passengers’ injuries.

 Depending on which side of the car’s width the impact is made, the test can be referred to as a passenger-side small overlap frontal crash test or a driver-side small overlap frontal crash test.